Nancy Adams: Early life

 Her interest was fostered at primary school, where her principal William Martin was an amateur botanist who taught students to draw from nature and took them on trips at Wellington Botanical Gardens.
 Adams attended Wellington Girls' College and Victoria University College, studying zoology and botany.
 Adams had no additional formal training in art or illustration, and due to ill health, she did not complete her university studies.
+She stated that she did not have any regrets around this, as on the job training was more beneficial.
+"Learning by doing is the best way.
+Things taught at university are not immediately applicable."